zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/bluetooth-le-audio-arch.rst

    Bluetooth Audio Architecture

+Overall design
+**************

+The overall design of the LE Audio stack is that the implementation follows the specifications as closely as possible, both in terms of structure but also naming.
+Most API functions are prefixed by the specification acronym (e.g. `bt_bap` for the Basic Audio Profile (BAP) and `bt_vcp` for the Volume Control Profile (VCP)).
+The functions are then further prefixed with the specific role from each profile where applicable (e.g. :c:func:`bt_bap_unicast_client_discover` and :c:func:`bt_vcp_vol_rend_set_vol`).
+There are usually a function per procedure defined by the profile or service specifications, and additional helper or meta functions that do not correspond to procedures.

+The structure of the files generally also follow this, where BAP related files are prefixed with `bap` and VCP related files are prefixed with `vcp`.
+If the file is specific for a profile role, the role is also embedded in the file name.

 Generic Audio Framework (GAF)
 *****************************
 The Generic Audio Framework (GAF) is considered the middleware of the Bluetooth